-The Family Health Centers now offers the Pfizer COVID-19 vaccine for established patients.
+We now offer the COVID-19 vaccine & booster shots for established patients.

 Who is eligible: adults 12 and older

-Brand of COVID-19 vaccine: Pfizer (approved for adults 12 and older)
+Brands of COVID-19 vaccine: Pfizer (approved for adults 12 and older) or Moderna (approved for adults 18 and older)

 Health officials report increased urgency for people to get vaccinated against COVID-19 as the dangerous new Delta variant is rapidly spreading in North Carolina.
 If you are not sure about the COVID-19 vaccine, your provider at The Family Health Centers is here to discuss your concerns.
 Please schedule an appointment with us to discuss your concerns about the COVID-19 vaccine.